 How Can the America Invents Act Affect Me and My Invention?

-- First to file: The U.S. patent law has, until now, provided a means for an inventor, who files his patent application with the patent office after another inventor of the same invention files, to challenge a previously filed patent application if s/he can show that s/he invented first and worked continuously to produce the patent application between the time of conception and the time of filing.
-That provision no longer exists under the new patent laws; the US joins many other countries in requiring inventors to race to the patent office.
+- First to file: The U.S. patent law, until the AIA was passed, provided a means for an inventor, who files his patent application with the patent office after another inventor of the same invention files, to challenge a previously filed patent application if s/he can show that s/he invented first and worked continuously to produce the patent application between the time of conception and the time of filing.
+That provision no longer exists under the AIA; the US joins many other countries in requiring inventors to race to the patent office.

 - Other than inventor can file: An entity can now file an application on behalf of an inventor who assigned or is under an obligation to assign the invention rights to the entity (or if the entity otherwise has financial interest in the invention), without seeking the inventor’s execution of the application.
 However, any patent that issues belongs to the inventor unless the inventor (or the inventor’s estate) has made a written assignment to the entity.